Mount Hollywood, Mount Bell, and Mount Chapel

-If you’re interested in getting some exercise with panoramic views, consider this 5.7-mile loop, which summits three of Griffith Park’s named peaks, Mount Chapel, Mount Bell, and Mount Hollywood.
-Starting from Hollyridge Trail at 950 feet, there is 675 feet of elevation gain to Mount Hollywood, the tallest of the three peaks at 1,625 feet, with several ups and down in between.
+Starting from Hollyridge Trail at the top of Beachwood Drive, this 5.7-mile loop ascends 675 vertical feet, from 950 feet at the trailhead to 1,625 feet at the summit of Mount Hollywood, the tallest of the three peaks.
+The loop has several ups and downs that multiply the effort for elevation.
 This 3-summit trek mixes wide, gradual trails with a couple steep, rugged climbs to reach towering views over Hollywood, downtown Los Angeles, and much of the Southland.

 Mulholland Fire Road winds over ridges, offering a gradual climb and open views.
-One mile from the start of the hike, you will come to a junction with the top of Brush Canyon Trail.
-This trail can be used as an alternative to Hollyridge Trail for a slightly longer and steeper start to this three-peak loop.
-To continue toward Mounts Chapel, Bell, and Hollywood, proceed to the left up Mulholland Fire Road.
+One mile into the hike, you will come to a junction with the top of Brush Canyon Trail.
+Proceed to the left up Mulholland Fire Road to continue toward Mounts Chapel, Bell, and Hollywood.

 Stride up the dirt road, which wraps around to the north side of Mount Bell to deliver views down the other side of Griffith Park over Forest Lawn Cemetery, Glendale, and the San Fernando Valley.
 After a 0.3-mile ascent, the road ends alongside a green water tower.
 Head up the path behind the tower and make the steep and rocky climb to the 1,614-foot summit of Mount Chapel.